 This variation is called the ‘Typewriter’ as it looks like the movement of a typewriter when using it.
 It is recommended to start with a strict (basic) pull-up form by doing 4 sets of 15 reps each.
 Then, progress along by building up your muscles to the point where you can perform archer pull-ups.
 Finally, start doing typewriter pull-ups by doing a couple of sets.
-(Due to the single-sided load we recommend this exercise more indoors with our multi-grip pull-up bar).
+(Due to the single-sided load we recommend this exercise more indoors with our wall mounted pull-up bar).

 The one arm pull-up is a very challenging exercise.
 It is most certainly not for the faint hearted!
 To perform this variation, grip the pull-bar with one hand only, pull your shoulder blade downwards to get in position.
 Then, bend your arm and pull yourself up.
 It helps to ‘push’ your other shoulder up to the point that you reach or pass the pull-bar.
 Quick tip: it is imperative to keep your other arm as close to your body as possible.
 Ideally place your arm alongside your body and rest your hand on your leg while doing the exercise.
 You can also use a pull-up band for support which makes the exercises much easier to practice.